beenotung/slnpm/README.md

 Remark:

 - `--prefer-offline` flag is used in pnpm's test
+- The time used is measured by the linux command `time`
 - The time used is average of 5 runs
+- slnpm actually only takes 39ms for the actual installation process but I cannot separate the time used to load dependencies from other installers so this matrix is not compared

 ## License